 Themes and Core Ideas on the Insights of English Pre-Service Teachers

-Development of Mastery and Confidence in Teaching English.
+3.11 Development of Mastery and Confidence in Teaching English

 The development of mastery and confidence in teaching English was consistently highlighted by EPSTs as crucial for effective classroom delivery.
 Many participants emphasised the importance of mastering the English language to ensure teaching accuracy and to gain students' trust.
 One PST mentioned, "Research before delivering the lesson... to make sure you won't be wrong in front... in pronunciation, in spelling" (FGD 28), underlining the need for thorough preparation.
 PSTs recognised that mastery of English, including pronunciation, spelling, and usage, was essential not only for credibility but also because students tend to mimic their teachers’ language.
 This professional expectation motivated them to improve their language skills to model correct English usage.